byexamples/byexample/docs/languages/cpp.rst

 To support C++, ``byexample`` relays in the ``cling`` interpreter.

+You need to have `cling <https://github.com/root-project/cling>`_ installed first.

-It is still an experimental feature that works pretty well but it is not inmune to bugs, quirks nor crashes.
+It is still an **experimental** feature that works pretty well but it is not immune to bugs, quirks nor crashes.

 Don't forget to send your feedback to the ``cling`` community.